jorisroovers/gitlint/README.md

 [title-max-length]
 line-length=20

-[B1]
-# B1 = body-max-line-length
-line-length=30

 [title-must-not-contain-word]
-# Comma-seperated list of words that should not occur in the title.
+# Comma-separated list of words that should not occur in the title.
 Matching is case
 # insensitive.
 It's fine if the keyword occurs as part of a larger word (so "WIPING"
 # will not cause a violation, but "WIP: my title" will.
 words=wip,title

+[title-match-regex]
+# python like regex (https://docs.python.org/2/library/re.html) that the
+# commit-msg title must be matched to.
+# Note that the regex can contradict with other rules if not used correctly
+# (e.g. title-must-not-contain-word).
+regex=^US[0-9]*

+[B1]
+# B1 = body-max-line-length
+line-length=30

 [body-min-length]
 min-length=5